Anshtic7/EXPERIMENT-15/README.md

 Two encoding techniques used in the experiment are:

-Label Encoding
+i) Label Encoding

-One-Hot Encoding
+ii) One-Hot Encoding
-7. Label Encoding

-Label Encoding converts categorical values into numerical labels.
+7. Label Encoding: It converts categorical values into numerical labels.

-Example:

-Gender	Encoded
-Male	1
-Female	0

-Each category is assigned a unique integer value.

-Advantages
+Advantages:

-Simple and efficient
+-->Simple and efficient

-Works well for ordinal data (data with natural order) Disadvantages
+-->Works well for ordinal data (data with natural order)

-The model may assume an incorrect order between categories
+Disadvantage: The model may assume an incorrect order between categories.

-In the experiment, label encoding is applied to:

-Customer_Gender
-City
-Payment_Method
-Product_Category
-Placement_Status

-using LabelEncoder from sklearn.preprocessing.

-8. One-Hot Encoding

-One-Hot Encoding converts categorical variables into multiple binary columns.
+8. One-Hot Encoding: One-Hot Encoding converts categorical variables into multiple binary columns.

-Example:

-Payment Method	UPI	Credit Card	Debit Card
-UPI	1	0	0
-Credit Card	0	1	0

-Each category becomes a separate column with values 0 or 1.

-Advantages
+Advantages:

-Prevents the model from assuming ordinal relationships Works well with most machine learning algorithms Disadvantage
+-->Prevents the model from assuming ordinal relationships

+-->Works well with most machine learning algorithms

-Increases dataset dimensionality when categories are many
+Disadvantage: Increases dataset dimensionality when categories are many

-In the notebook, pd.get_dummies() is used to perform One-Hot Encoding.

 9. Dummy Variable Encoding